TobiasKb96/AI_Project_CDC26BB/README.md

 #### Hyperparameters

-The training varied in the use of different batch sizes (250, 500, 700 -> GPU memory not efficient) and early stopping after 3 epoches for first test and plots and a good comparision of the learning curve and decreasing character error rate and later on after 25 epochs.
+The training varied in the use of different batch sizes (250, 500, 700 -> GPU memory not efficient) and early stopping after 3 epoches for first test and plots and a good comparison of the learning curve and decreasing character error rate and later on after 25 epochs.
 The images are resized to a height of 32 pixels while the width depends on whether single words or text lines are processed.